- Course Schedules

 Please keep in mind that instructor approval does not guarantee admittance into the course.
 Course admittance depends on the course enrollment capacity and requirements.

 To drop a course, please notify The Fletcher School Registrar's Office via email so that we have your requested drop in writing.
 We will then forward your drop request to the appropriate Harvard or Tufts Registrar's Office.
-Please abide by the earlier drop deadline between the host school and the home school.
+Please abide by the Fletcher School drop deadline.

 Cross-Registration with Tufts Courses (non-Fletcher)